pymachado/usdf/README.md

-USDF Faucet Coin is a token ERC20 that allow you test the DAPPs inside Ropsten networks and you don't need implement and deploy any token ERC20 to do test.
+USDF Faucet Coin is an ERC20 token that allows you to test your DAPPs within the Ropsten network.
+Saving the work of building and implementing an ERC20 contract for testing only.

 transaction hash on Ropsten network: 0x08d844efb3a8137a5c8c582761e11d03874f20de981e6eaaec38b0031fd82045